 - Cognitive Development

 - Learning Disorders

-It’s also possible that counseling and therapy at a young age provide kids with the skill necessary to better manage, minimize, and control symptoms of existing mental health conditions such as those associated with autism, eating disorders, low self-esteem, anxiety, PTSD, ADHD, self-injury, OCD, addiction, stress, and many others.
-These mental health advisors also work with children to help teach them to be aware of their actions and feelings, along with learning coping mechanisms and the ways to best utilize learning tools.
+It’s also possible that mental and emotional counseling and therapy at a young age provide kids with the skill necessary to better manage, minimize, and control symptoms of existing conditions such as those associated with autism, eating disorders, low self-esteem, anxiety, PTSD, ADHD, self-injury, OCD, addiction, stress, and many others.
+These clinical mental health counseling advisors also work with children to help teach them to be aware of their actions and feelings, along with learning coping mechanisms and the ways to best utilize learning tools.